Platform Support#

 5.5

-1 For Ubuntu 22.04 LTS, kernel version 5.15 is an LTS ESM kernel.
+2 For Ubuntu 22.04 LTS, kernel versions 6.8 (non-precompiled driver containers only) 6.5 and 5.15 are LTS ESM kernels.
 For Ubuntu 20.04 LTS, kernel versions 5.4 and 5.15 are LTS ESM kernels.
 The GPU Driver containers support these Linux kernels.
 Refer to the Kernel release schedule on Canonical’s Ubuntu kernel lifecycle and enablement stack page for more information.
 NVIDIA recommends disabling automatic updates for the Linux kernel that are performed by the unattended-upgrades package to prevent an upgrade to an unsupported kernel version.

 Note